 But, you know, that's the one that Paul Sperry mentioned in Real Clear Investigations is the one that everyone's talking about.

-Um, they haven't seemed to have factored in yet that the IG report is real and it's here.
+They haven't seemed to have factored in yet that the IG report is real and it's here.

-It's with on the precipice.
+It's on the precipice.

 We can now finally freaking taste it.

-And that means subpoenas, and that means convening grand juries and charges can be filed.
+And that means subpoenas and that means convening grand juries and charges can be filed.

 All right, we'll continue.